tshepang/blog/content/basic ConfigParser usage.md

     [('one', '1'), ('two', '2')]

-That\'s a list of tuples, each tuple a key-value pair.
+That's a list of tuples, each tuple a key-value pair.

 Even better, since these are key-value pairs, why not use a more suitable data type?
 Here goes: